-Annex: Terms of reference for Focus Group on Digital COVID-19 Certificate based services (FG-DCC)
+Annex: Terms of Reference for a Focus Group on Digital Documentation of COVID-19 Certificates (FG-DDCC) based services

 1. Rationale and Scope

-The Digital COVID-19 Certificate is to provide proof that a person has been vaccinated against COVID-19, tested for the virus, or recovered from COVID-19.
-Current COVID-19 pandemic has illustrated the urgent need for digital COVID-19 certificates including vaccination etc. that could be used in an interoperable fashion across organizations.
+Digital COVID-19 Certificates provide proof that a person has been vaccinated against COVID-19, tested for the virus, or recovered from COVID-19.
+The current COVID-19 pandemic has illustrated the urgent need for digital COVID-19 certificates as part of the overall pandemic response effort that could be used in an interoperable fashion across organizations.

-WHO (World Health Organization) recently published the WHO Technical Specifications and Implementation Guidance on digital Documentation of COVID-19 Certificates: Vaccination Status (DDCC:VS).
+WHO (World Health Organization) recently published the WHO Technical Specifications and Implementation Guidance on digital Documentation of COVID-19 Certificates: Vaccination Status (DDCC:VS) and a second document, Digital Documentation of Covid Certificates: Lab Results (DDCC:LR) is imminently forthcoming.
+Collectively, these health content specifications from the WHO are referred to as Digital Documentation of Covid Certificates (DDCC).The WHO DDCC specifications are a normative specification for the health content that should be contained within a certificate.

-Public key infrastructure (PKI) governs the issuance of digital certificates to protect sensitive data, provide unique digital identities for users, devices and applications and secure end-to-end communications.
+As a means of establishing a Trust Network, Public Key Infrastructure (PKI) may be used to govern the issuance of digital certificates to protect sensitive data, provide unique digital identities for users, devices and applications and secure end-to-end communications WHO excluded from its scope within the DDCC recommendations on the nature of the PKI (or other types of Trust Networks) as it recognized that Member States are operating at a variety of maturity levels for digital health infrastructure.
+In addition, WHO did not include in its scope the specifications for Identity Binding of a certificate to an individual.
+WHO recommends that the development of Trust Networks and Identity Binding that take into account equity issues as outlined in Section 2 of DDCC:VS.

 Decentralized identity is an emerging concept that gives back control of identity to consumers using an identity wallet in which they collect verified information about themselves from certified issuers.
-The digital COVID-19 certificates should be designed using both existing technology such as QR code and public key infrastructure (PKI) and emerging technologies such as decentralized identity (DID).
-The certificates will only include the minimum amount of personal information that is necessary.
-For verification purposes, only the validity and authenticity of the certificate is checked, by verifying who issued and signed it.
-During this process, no personal data is exchanged.
-All health data remains with the countries that issued a digital COVID-19 Certificate.
-The digital COVID-19 Certificate will facilitate ,including safe free movement during the COVID-19 pandemic across borders.
+Digital COVID-19 certificates can be designed using both existing technology, such as QR code and public key infrastructure (PKI); and emerging technologies, such as decentralized identity (DID).
+Certificates should only include the minimum amount of personal information that is necessary for verification purposes.
+Member States’ verification processes should respect legal obligations and ethical principles of data protection and privacy within an overall context of appropriate public health restrictions to successfully fight the pandemic.
+Digital COVID-19 Certificates can assist Member States in facilitating safe free movement, including accessing social and economic activities and travel, while addressing the public health challenges of the COVID-19 pandemic.

-The proposed Focus Group FG-DCC could provide comprehensive analysis of digital COVID-19 certificate, applications and services, and governance aspects for interoperable use of digital COVID-19 across multiple domains including the issue for mutual recognition.
-Such approach would also allow participation from external experts or organizations such WHO, W3C, GSMA, IEEE, WEF, that do not normally contribute to ITU-T Study Groups.
+The proposed FG-DDCC could provide comprehensive analysis of the various types of emerging implementations of Digital COVID-19 Certificates, applications and services, and governance aspects for interoperable use of digital COVID-19 across multiple domains including the issue for mutual recognition.
+The interoperability of these certificates is comprised of three main aspects: the health content and data exchanges standards as defined in the normative WHO DDCC; the operationalization of Trust Networks; and Identity Binding.
+Such an approach would also allow participation from external experts or organizations such as WHO, W3C, HL7, GSMA, ICAO, IEEE, WEF, etc., that do not normally contribute to ITU-T Study Groups.

-The FG-DCC would be an open platform for relevant stakeholders – such as telecom regulators, health organizations, services providers, platform providers, network operators and travelers’ organizations; international organizations and industry forums and consortia – to share knowledge, best practices and lessons learned in the field with the objective of identifying the standardized frameworks needed to support the scaling up of applications and services based on digital COVID-19 certificates globally.
+The FG-DCC would be an open platform for relevant stakeholders – such as public health authorities, telecom regulators, healthcare delivery organizations, services providers, platform providers, network operators, travelers’ organizations, international organizations, and industry forums and consortia – to share knowledge, best practices and lessons learned in the field – with the objective of identifying the standardized frameworks needed to support the scaling up of applications and services based on digital COVID-19 certificates globally.